K-Paz de la Sierra: Timeline of former members

+Death of Sergio Gómez

+On December 2, 2007 Sergio Gómez who was the lead singer for the band was murdered after he was kidnapped in the Mexican state of Michoacán.
+His body was found December 3 by a highway near the city of Morelia.
+A report alleges his death was premeditated by a drug-related gang in the city.

 History

 La Autoridad de la Sierra

-In October 2004, following their 2nd album, Pensando En Ti, 4 Original Members: Jair Loredo, Oscar Zepeda, Simon Valtierrez, and Jose Luis Corral, left to form La Autoridad De La Sierra along Arturo Palomar, Juan Soberanis and Pedro Vargas.
+In October 2004, following their second album, Pensando En Ti, four original members: Jair Loredo, Oscar Zepeda, Simon Valtierrez, and Jose Luis Corral, left to form La Autoridad De La Sierra along with Arturo Palomar, Juan Soberanis and Pedro Vargas.
 Jair Loredo returned to K-Paz in 2007.

 AK-7

-On May 28, 2007, Sergio Gomez wanted to be a solo artist with the name of K-Paz Dela Sierra, and because of this, all band members excluding Beto Duran left the group to form AK-7, which stands for "Antes K-Paz", which translates literally to "Before K-Paz" signaling that they were once K-paz.
-The 7 refers to the number of members who left K-Paz.
+Ending 2006, band members including Gerardo Ramirez, a former keyboardist formed the group AK-7, which stands for "Antes K-Paz" (English: Former K-Paz).
+This name signaled their connection to K-Paz as former members.
+The 7 in the name refers to the number of members leaving K-Paz to form the band.

 Majestad de la Sierra

-In the middle of 2008, 5 members separated and created a new musical group also of the Duranguense genre with the name of Majestad De La Sierra.
+Ending 2008, five members separated and created a new musical group also of the Duranguense genre with the name of Majestad De La Sierra.
 The 3rd separation originated in a conflict with Juán Gómez brother of the deceased Sergio Gómez and with Beto Duran, because the latter canceled the recording of an album in Monterrey.

 On January 29, 2009, K-Paz presented new members under the direction of Juan Gómez (brother of the deceased vocalist) Kompendo de la Sierra: